HazbiZubaii/HerPal_IMD-project/README.md

 health with confidence and
 ease.

+This project is made by Hasbi Fathima VP,E22CSEU0750

 ## Innovative Solutions Offered
 
 .Image Upload & Process of Image Recognition: Users will take a snap of